dturvene/finite-state-machine/README.md

 |             | DONE        | FSM3@DONE   |           |
 | FSM3@DONE   |             |             |           |

-* FSM3@RUN1 sets a 30 second timer
+* FSM3@RUN1 sets an N1 second timer
-* FSM3@RUN2 sets a timer to the shorter of 10 seconds or the remaining time in FSM3@RUN1
+* FSM3@RUN2 sets a timer to the shorter of N2 seconds or the remaining time in FSM3@RUN1

 Glossary and Definitions